ms2008/AlertServer/README.md

 # AlertServer
-A simple farmework of echo server in IUP
+A simple framework of echo server in IUP

 ##### main window
 ---